Spacemen 3: Debut album

 Sound of Confusion was released in July 1986.
 The cover artwork included shots of the band illuminated by their light-show equipment.
 The album was not received well, making little impression at the time, although it went on to reach no. 2 on the UK Independent Chart in 1989.
 Publicity for the album suffered from lack of funding by Glass Records.

 During 1986, Spacemen 3 made live performances every few weeks.
 These continued to occur at local venues, with the exception of gigs in Chesterfield, Birmingham and, in August, their first appearance in London.
 The latter gig saw them receive their first reviews in both NME and Sounds.

-To follow up their album, Spacemen 3 made their first single: "Walkin' with Jesus".
-This was recorded at Carlo Marocco's studio outside Northampton.
-For the title track they re-mixed the version they had previously recorded for their demo tape.
-For the B-side, they recorded "Feel So Good", a newer composition, and re-recorded a 17-minute "Rollercoaster" (a cover of the 13th Floor Elevators).
-This single was the first Spacemen 3 record that Peter Kember and Jason Pierce produced; the duo handled all future production.
-The "Walkin' with Jesus" single was released in November 1986.
-It received decent reviews from NME and Sounds, and peaked at no. 29 on the UK Independent Chart, and no. 46 in the indie chart published by Sounds.
+To follow up their album, Spacemen 3 made their first single, "Walkin' with Jesus" in 1986; the received decent reviews from NME and Sounds, and peaked at no. 29 on the UK Independent Chart, and no. 46 in the indie chart published by Sounds.

 It was in 1986 that guitarist Peter Kember started to use his long-term alias 'Sonic Boom'.
 He had earlier employed the aliases 'Mainliner' and 'Peter Gunn'.
-Bassist Pete Bain also adopted his alias: 'Bassman' or 'Pete Bassman'.
+Bassist Pete Bain also adopted his alias—'Bassman' or 'Pete Bassman'.

-Towards the end of 1986 the behaviour of Spacemen 3's drummer, Natty Brooker, became increasingly eccentric and bizarre.
-His refusal to wear shoes, even when playing the bass drum, led to arguments and Brooker left the band.
-Stewart 'Rosco' Roswell, a housemate of Pierce's and Brooker's, was recruited as the latter's replacement.
-Although Roswell was originally only a temporary appointment and was not a recognised drummer at the outset, he remained in the band for over a year.